 2. Make a general plan to stay in touch.
 Students may be better able to know their schedule after their return.
 Don’t be discouraged if students cannot commit to any particular date.
 Students may not want to disappoint you in case their expected plans change.

-- WhatsApp links you with other WhatsApp users and is popular for texting, calls, voice messages and sharing photos.
+- WhatsApp links you with other WhatsApp users and is popular for texting, calling, voice messages, and sharing photos.
 WhatsApp works for both iPhone and Android and has a very simple interface, making it easy to use.

 - Messenger offers a newer chat service and may be more effective for group calls than WhatsApp.
 Both applications are free and although linked, do not require Facebook use.